Azure/azure-sdk/docs/android/design.md

 ### Native code

-Android supports the development of platform-specific native code in C++.
-These can cause compatibility issues across different versions of Android and platforms.
+Native code plugins cause compatibility issues and require additional scrutiny.
+Certain languages compile to a machine-native format (for example, C or C++), whereas most modern languages opt to compile to an intermediary format to aid in cross-platform support.

+{% include requirement/SHOULDNOT id="android-no-native-code" %} write platform-specific / native code.
+If you feel like you need to include native binaries in your library, contact the [Azure SDK mobile team](mailto:azuresdkmobileteam@microsoft.com) for advice.

+{% include requirement/MUST id="android-native-code-arch" %} include binaries for all common Android architectures if your library includes platform-specific / native code.
 You should only include such native code in the Android library if:

 * You distribute full source and it is compiled in the context of the customer code.
 * You hide the implementation code behind a Java-based facade.